fenrave/Example-Mod/README.md

-# Example Mod
+# SneakThroughBerries
-This is an example mod for Kotlin.
+Rewrite of https://github.com/Trikzon/Sneak-Through-Berries in Kotlin.